evogelsa/dcs-real-weather/README.md

     "wind": {
       "minimum": 0,            // max allowed wind speed in m/s, at least 0
       "maximum": 50,           // min allowed wind speed in m/s, at most 50
-      "stability": 0.143,      // atmospheric stability for wind calculations "fixed-reference": false // use a fixed reference for wind calculations },
+      "open-meteo": true,      // use Open Meteo API for winds aloft "stability": 0.143,      // atmospheric stability for wind calculations "fixed-reference": false // use a fixed reference for wind calculations },